-Justin is an evolutionary biologist focusing on problems in molecular ecology and biodiversity science – particularly the use of genome-wide SNP and sequence capture data to understand how historical and ecological processes shape the spatial and temporal distributions of biodiversity in freshwater and terrestrial environments.
-Current research projects focus on molecular phylogeography, speciation, and local adaptation in North American and Neotropical plants (forest trees, Andean wildflowers) and freshwater fishes (livebearing fishes, suckers).
+Justin is an evolutionary biologist focusing on problems in molecular ecology and biodiversity science – particularly the use of genome-wide SNP and sequence capture data (Hyb-Seq, UCEs) to understand how historical and ecological processes shape the spatial and temporal distributions of biodiversity in freshwater and terrestrial environments.
+Current research projects focus on phylogenomics, molecular phylogeography, speciation, and local adaptation in North American and Neotropical plants (forest trees, Neotropical bellflowers) and freshwater fishes (various Neotropical fish groups, North American suckers).

 Justin is a reviewer for Molecular Ecology, Molecular Phylogenetics and Evolution, PeerJ, Proceedings of the Royal Society B, and a dozen other journals in ecology and evolutionary biology.